thedevangvishnu/100xdevs-cohort-2.0/week-16/16.4-nextauth/full-auth-app/notes.md

       - create a wrapper funtion that uses `resend.emails.send()`

     - Create a new route and render a component that is going to show as soon as user is going to click the link in the confirmation email.

       - create server action that can be called inside the component, which should validate the token, the email of user for that token (if the token exists), then updates the emailVerified field in the db and then deletes the token.

+      - use `react-spinners` package to show loaders

+- Reset Password functionality